palant/palant.info/content/articles/lies-damned-lies-and-impact-hero-refoorest-allcolibri/index.md

 > Plantation financed by our partners

 So the users merely need to have the extension installed, indicating that they want to make a positive impact.
-And since the concept was so successful, Colibri Hero recently turned it into an SDK called Impact Hero (also known as Impact Bro), so that it could be added to other browser extensions.
+And since the concept was so successful, Colibri Hero recently turned it into an SDK called Impact Bro, so that it could be added to other browser extensions.

 What the company carefully avoids mentioning: its 56,000 “partners” aren’t actually aware that they are financing tree planting.
-The refoorest extension and extensions using the Impact Hero SDK automatically open so-called affiliate links in the browser, making certain that the vendor pays them an affiliate commission for whatever purchases the users make.
+The refoorest extension and extensions using the Impact Bro SDK automatically open so-called affiliate links in the browser, making certain that the vendor pays them an affiliate commission for whatever purchases the users make.
 As the extensions do nothing to lead users to a vendor’s offers, this functionality likely counts as [affiliate fraud](https://www.investopedia.com/terms/a/affiliate-fraud.asp).

 The refoorest extension also makes very clear promises to its users: planting a tree for each extension installation, two trees for an extension review as well as a tree for each vendor visit.
 Clearly, this is not actually happening according to the numbers published by Colibri Hero themselves.

 What does happen is careless handling of users’ data despite the “100% Data privacy guaranteed” promise.
 In fact, the company didn’t even bother to produce a proper privacy policy.
-There are various shady practices including a general lack of transparency, with the financials never disclosed.
+There are various shady practices including a general lack of transparency, with the finances never disclosed.
 As proof of trees being planted the company links to a “certificate” which is … surprise! … its own website.

 Mind you, I’m not saying that the company is just pocketing the money it receives via affiliate commissions.
 Maybe they are really paying Eden Reforestation (not actually called that any more) to plant trees and the numbers they publish are accurate.
 As a user, this is quite a leap of faith with a company that shows little commitment to facts and transparency however.

+**Edit** (2025-12-05): This article was originally referring to the Impact Bro SDK by its internal and original name Impact Hero.
+As it turns out, the Impact Hero trademark is owned by the unrelated German company Impact Hero GmbH, a fact that Colibri Hero must have been aware of when they set up `impacthero.co` domain while `impacthero.com` already existed.
+Regardless of that, according to Impact Hero GmbH they had to ask Colibri Hero to stop infringing their trademark, which prompted the rename of the SDK into Impact Bro.

 {{< toc >}}